noamglikman/Algorithms_Cpp/README.md

 ## DFS Algorithm
 - DFS on a simple linear graph
 - Empty Graph
+- not connected(in main)
+- not exist vertex

 ## Kruskal's Algorithm
 - General Case (5 vertices)